 Living and Working in Alexandria Zip Codes 22304 and 22305

 Location is everything when it comes to real estate in Northern Virginia.
-Cameron Station, Del Ray, and Beverley Hills are all neighborhoods within Alexandria that provide an excellent location to enjoy the convergence of multiple quality of life factors.
+Cameron Station (22304), Del Ray, and Beverley Hills (22305) are neighborhoods within popular zip codes in Alexandria, VA, that provide an excellent location to enjoy the convergence of many quality of life factors.
 Available property in all three sections is in high demand all year round.

-From dining and shopping to unbeatable commute times and access to major employers, all three neighborhoods share amenities that most home shoppers are looking for, but also have unique characteristics that draw different buyers and renters who are attracted to specific qualities.
+From dining and shopping to unbeatable commute times and access to major employers, all three neighborhoods share amenities that most home shoppers are looking for but also have unique characteristics that draw different buyers and renters attracted to specific qualities, like historic architecture.

 Is a move to the Alexandria area in your future?
 We've done the research for you!
 Get insider info on house hunting, local schools, military spouse employment, where to live, and things to do.
-Download the free guide to living in Alexandria.
+Grab your free guide to living in Alexandria.

 22304 Neighborhood Cameron Station

-Cameron Station is the quintessential planned community complete with a neighborhood elementary school, Samuel W. Tucker, and the amenities you would expect, including recreational facilities such as a pool and parks in addition to social clubs and retail.
+Cameron Station is the quintessential planned community, complete with a neighborhood elementary school, Samuel W. Tucker, and the amenities you expect, including recreational facilities such as a pool and parks, in addition to social clubs and retail.

-The charm factor is high due to the 1700s and 1800s aesthetics the neighborhood aims to achieve with brick walkways and an abundance of green space.
-Neighborhood activities are cherished and one of the many reasons Cameron Station is a popular place for incoming families to choose to call home.
+The charm factor is high due to the 1700s and 1800s aesthetics the neighborhood aims to achieve with brick walkways and abundant green space.
+Neighborhood activities are popular with residents, and it’s one reason Cameron Station is a popular place for incoming families to call home.

 The neighborhood is about 20 years old and sits on the property that previously served as a transportation and quartermaster post for the Army, also known as Cameron Station.
-The military occupied the space from the mid-1940s, saw growth during and after WWII, and was shuttered in 1988 under BRAC stipulations.
+From the mid-1940s, the military used the space, which saw growth during and after WWII, and closed it in 1988 under BRAC stipulations.

-Cameron Station is known for its ideal location in Alexandria’s West End, only a few miles from the popular shopping and dining amenities in Old Town Alexandria.
-Duke Street is the northern border and Ben Brenman Park lies to the east.
-Backlick Run (moving toward Fort Belvoir) is to the south and Armistead Boothe Park is westward.
+The ideal location of Cameron Station in Alexandria's West End, only a few miles from Old Town Alexandria's popular shopping and dining amenities, is well-known.
+Duke Street is the northern border, and Ben Brenman Park lies to the east.
+Backlick Run (moving toward Fort Belvoir) is to the south, and Armistead Boothe Park is westward.

 As a planned community, Cameron Station strategically provides many housing options.
-There are approximately 1,000 townhouses, 800 condos, and 30 stand-alone single family homes.
-Because the land was once a military outlet, there was land to spare during construction and most homes offer more space compared to homes in nearby neighborhoods.
+Approximately 1,000 townhouses, 800 condos, and thirty stand-alone single-family homes exist.
+Because the land was once a military outlet, there was property to spare during construction, and most homes offer more space compared to homes in nearby neighborhoods.
 Garages are not prevalent in much of Alexandria, but Cameron Station is the exception.

-A wide variety of price points are met within the streets of Cameron Station.
-One-bedroom condos are the most affordable, starting around $350,000 and townhomes range from $550,000 to $850,000.
+You’ll find a wide variety of price points within the streets of Cameron Station.
+One-bedroom condos are the most affordable, starting around $350,000, and townhomes range from $550,000 to $850,000.
 A single family home pushes the price point to around $1,000,000.
-Note that homeowners in the Cameron Station Community Association are required to be part of the HOA.
+Note that Cameron Station Community Association homeowners must be part of the HOA.

 Rental prices range from $2,800 to $3,800 for a three-bedroom, two-bathroom townhome.
 Townhouses are the predominant Alexandria rental inventory.